calavera/chaseonsoftware.com/content/post/2015/12/3-words.md

 Essentially, rather than creating reactive, rigid (and often myopic) resolutions, pick 3 words that help move your life story forward.

-_My 3 Words_ resonates deeply with me for a few reasons:
+The concept of _My 3 Words_ resonates deeply with me for a few reasons:

 - **Proactive.** Often New Year's resolutions are picked due to a _current_ dissatisfaction (often to do with health or fitness and because someone ate too much stuffing and pie).
 My 3 Words takes the _big picture_ into consideration.
 - **Flexibility.** New Year's resolutions are often too rigid (not to be confused with _rigour_), which is the main cause of most broken resolutions.